camifermoso/AMi-Fuel/README.md

 # 🏎️ **AMi-Fuel — Aston Martin Intelligent Fuel**
 **Fuel Strategy Intelligence for Formula 1**

-AMi-Fuel is a high-resolution fuel-consumption intelligence system built for the **Aston Martin x Aramco F1 Engineering Challenge**.
+AMi-Fuel is a high-resolution fuel-consumption intelligence system built for the **Aston Martin Formula 1 Team x Aramco STEM Challenge**.
 It blends a calibrated machine-learning model with an F1-inspired professional dashboard to estimate per-lap fuel usage, analyze race stints, and support strategic decision-making with clarity and engineering rigor.

 🔥 **Live Demo:**